theshiftstudio/flutter_firebase_redux_sync/article.md

 }
 ```

-There isn't anything special about our redux implementation:
+The redux implementation is pretty straightforward:
 - the store is just a final field of `MyApp` widget;
 - we use a
   [`StoreProvider`](https://github.com/brianegan/flutter_redux/blob/master/lib/flutter_redux.dart#L12)
-  from the flutter_redux package to expose the store to our widget tree;
+  from the flutter_redux package to expose the store to the widget tree;
-- down in the widget tree, we use a
+- down in the widget tree,
   [`StoreBuilder`](https://github.com/brianegan/flutter_redux/blob/master/lib/flutter_redux.dart#L174)
-  to get the `AppState` and render our counter;
+  gets the `AppState` and renders the counter;
 - when pressed, the **+** action button dispatches an
   `IncrementCounterAction` to the store.